46-Page Dental Template Customisation in Las Vegas — 83 Days, White-Label for a US Marketing Agency

 The scope was among the larger Templated engagements in our portfolio.
 The site’s service architecture spanned five dental care categories — cosmetic dentistry, emergency dentistry, preventive dental, restorative dentistry, and oral surgery — each with its own lander page and multiple sub-pages.
 Thirty-two of the active 46 URLs were service pages sharing the same Service Page template, each customised to per-practice content and imagery.
 An additional 37 pages were provisioned in staging but held hidden pending post-launch content delivery; these required careful management to avoid premature indexing.

-The discipline requirement at this scale is not about volume — it is about template copy residue.
+What matters at this scale is not volume — it is template copy residue.
 A large-scale Templated build assembled from a shared base has predictable failure modes: copy-pasted placeholder text surviving into live pages, template-origin tone inconsistencies, contact details or service language that echoes the wrong practice.
 On Haven Dental, the agency’s issue backlog tracked a recurring class of exactly these findings across multiple rounds — content errors that were invisible to the dev pass but surfaced under editorial review.
-The QA loop existed precisely to surface and close those items before sign-off, and the 272+ tracked issue-backlog rows show the volume that discipline requires.
+The QA loop existed precisely to surface and close those items before sign-off, and the 272+ tracked issue-backlog rows show how much catching that takes.
 One recurring category — spa-like register phrasing inherited from the template’s prior-industry copy — required four dedicated post-launch fix rounds to remediate, a limitation specific to large-scale template customisation where page copy originates outside the dev team.

 Risk context.
 A 46-page dental build assembled from a shared base template, with 32 service pages sharing a single Service Page structure and 37 additional pages held in staging, has a predictable failure mode: the copy residue problem.
 Placeholder testimonials, spa-like register, wrong practice name, mismatched contact details — none of these are visible on the first dev pass of any single page, and none trigger a CMS error.
 They surface only under editorial review of the full live site.
 At this scale, one unreviewed round is enough to ship a build where the practice reads as a different practice on half its service pages.
 The 272+ issue-backlog rows on Haven Dental are the cost of doing this right.